ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/JavaScript-script-enrichment.md

 ### How this enrichment works

 This enrichment uses the [Rhino JavaScript engine] [rhino] to execute your JavaScript.
-Your JavaScript is pre-compiled so your code should approach Java speeds  The `process` function is passed the exact
+Your JavaScript is pre-compiled so your code should approach Java speeds.

+The `process` function is passed the exact [Snowplow enriched event POJO] [enriched-event-pojo].
+The return value from the `process` function is converted into a JSON string (using `JSON.stringify) before being retrieved in our Scala code.

+You can review the exact code which executes your JavaScript script in this Scala file: [.scala] [enrichment-scala].

 ### Do's and Don'ts